What is the Pre-Tax Profit Margin?

 The decisions surrounding how to fund operations and the proportion of equity or debt that comprise the total capitalization are discretionary (and can skew financial results).

-In particular, interest expense could be higher for a company more reliant on debt financing than its industry peers.
+In particular, the interest expense could be higher for a company more reliant on debt financing than its industry peers.
+In this case, the company’s net income and net profit margin could be relatively lower than its peers, yet the underlying reason is related to its capital structure, not its operations.

 We’ll now move to a modeling exercise, which you can access by filling out the form below.